array_api_extra.testing.lazy_xp_function¶

 , ornp.asarray()

-.Set to 1 if you are aware that func converts the input parameters to numpy and want to let it do so at least for the time being, knowing that it is going to be extremely detrimental for performance.
+.Set to 1 if you are aware that func converts the input parameters to NumPy and want to let it do so at least for the time being, knowing that it is going to be extremely detrimental for performance.

-If a test needs values higher than 1 to pass, it is a canary that the conversion to numpy/bool/float is happening multiple times, which translates to multiple computations of the whole graph.
+If a test needs values higher than 1 to pass, it is a canary that the conversion to NumPy/bool/float is happening multiple times, which translates to multiple computations of the whole graph.
 Short of making the function fully lazy, you should at least add explicit calls to

 np.asarray()